cesanta/elk/README.md

 Elk is a tiny embeddable JavaScript engine that implements a small but usable subset of ES6.
-It is degined for microcontroller development.
-Instead of writing firmware code in C/C++, Elk allows to develop in JS.
+It is designed for microcontroller development.
+Instead of writing firmware code in C/C++, Elk allows to develop in JavaScript.
-Another usecase is to provide customers with a secure, protected scripting environment for product customisation.
+Another use case is providing customers with a secure, protected scripting environment for product customisation.

 Elk features include:

 - Cross platform.
-Works anywhere from 8-bit microcontollers to 64-bit servers
+Works anywhere from 8-bit microcontrollers to 64-bit servers
 - Zero dependencies.
 Builds cleanly by ISO C or ISO C++ compilers
 - Easy to embed: just copy `elk.c` and `elk.h` to your source tree
 - Very small and simple embedding API
-- Allows to call C/C++ functions from Javascript and vice versa
+- Allows to call C/C++ functions from JavaScript and vice versa
 - Does not use malloc.
 Operates with a given memory buffer only
 - Small footprint: about 20KB on flash/disk, about 100 bytes RAM for core VM
 - No bytecode.
 Interprets JS code directly

-Below is a demontration on a classic 16Mhz Arduino Nano board which has 2k RAM and 30k flash (see [full sketch](examples/BlinkyJS/BlinkyJS.ino)):
+Below is a demonstration on a classic 16Mhz Arduino Nano board which has 2k RAM and 30k flash (see [full sketch](examples/BlinkyJS/BlinkyJS.ino)):

 ![Elk on Arduino Nano](test/nano.gif)

-## Call Javascript from C
+## Call JavaScript from C
 ```c
 #include <stdio.h>
 #include "elk.h"